akeneo/pim-helpcenter/content/updates/04-2020/4-rules-engine-new-actions-and-improvements.md

 ::: meta-data type="Improvement" features="Rules engine, Productivity, Automation" available="early April" link-to-doc="../articles/get-started-with-the-rules-engine.html#add-associations"
 :::

-It was already possible to automatically set or add associations to products/product models/groups with the rules engine, but the format was a bit complex. **We simplified the format so it is easier for you to use those actions.**
+It was already possible to automatically set or add associations to products/product models/groups with the rules engine, but the format was a bit complex. **We simplified the format so that it is easier for you to use those actions.**

 ::: more
 [What is the rules engine?](../articles/get-started-with-the-rules-engine.html)